- Why get the Portugal Golden Visa: Benefits

 How to get a Portuguese Golden Visa

 The Portugal Golden Visa program is for non-EU, non-EEA, and non-Swiss citizens.
-As a New Zealander, you will be eligible to apply for the scheme, as long as you have a clean criminal record and are at least 18 years of age.
+Those from New Zealand are eligible to apply for the scheme, as long as you have a clean criminal record and are at least 18 years of age.

 For the Golden Visa requirements, you will need to make a qualifying investment in Portugal.
-There are many different options open to you – one of the advantages of the program – that include investment in real estate, a fund investment, and job creation.
+There are many different options open to you – one of the advantages of the program – that include investment in scientific research, a fund investment, and job creation.

 Investment types for Portugal Golden Visa